vivshaw/tweeter-robo/README.md

 A simple, Heroku-ready tweetbot written with Tweepy &amp; Markovify

+## What it does

+Tweeter Robo is just a simple Markov chain bot that posts to Twitter.
+To see it in action, check out my bot, [@MechaBronte](https://twitter.com/MechaBronte).

 ## Usage

 First, you'll need to register an account for your bot, [register an app](https://apps.twitter.com/), and grab your Twitter API keys.
 Then, things will differ depending on whether you want local or cloud deployment: